bup/bup/Documentation/bup-validate-object-links.1.md

 # DESCRIPTION

-`bup validate-object-links` scans the objects in the repository for and reports any "broken links" it finds, i.e. any links from a tree or commit in the repository to an object that doesn't exist.
-Currently, it doesn't include "loose objects" (those not in packfiles -- which git may create, but bup doesn't), and it can't handle tag objects (which bup also doesn't create).
+`bup validate-object-links` scans the objects in the repository and reports any references from a tree or commit to an object that does not exist in the repository.
+Currently, it doesn't scan "loose objects" (those not in packfiles) or notice them when checking for existence, and it cannot handle tag objects.
+Note that `bup` doesn't create tags or loose objects, but `git` may.

+The existence check only consults the repository indexes; it does not try to read the object, so it could be misled by an incorrect index.

 Whenever a broken link (missing reference) is found, an ASCII encoded line formatted like this will be printed to standard output: